nodeGame/nodegame-benchmark/README.md

 ## Overview

-Reads settings from configuration, starts the nodeGame server, connects phantoms to the desired channel, compute statistics about the number and timing of messages exchanged, and also statistics about CPU and memory use if the dependency `psutil` is installed.
+The benchmark script reads settings from a config file, starts the nodeGame server, connects a number of phantoms to the specified channel and let them play.

-All statistics are saved into csv files, as specified in the settings.
+While playing, the script collects statistics about the number and the timing of all exchanged messages, and also about CPU and memory usage (if the dependency `psutil` is installed).

-When a gameover message is intercepted, any automated test defined by the game in the package.json file are going to be run, and results are displayed to the user.
+When all games are finished, all statistics are saved into csv files, as specified in the settings.
+If an automated test script was defined by the game in the package.json file, such a test-script will executed and the results displayed on screen.

 ## Usage